Campus food & drink Sustainability

 Social sustainability

-- supporting the University community to develop their understanding of the impact of a healthy, balanced diet on the mindful and physical wellbeing
+• supporting the University community to develop their understanding of the impact of a healthy, balanced diet on mindful and physical wellbeing

-- develop well-balanced veg-centric meals with a focus on whole, minimally processed foods which are rich in nutrients to promote good health and wellbeing
+• develop well-balanced veg-centric meals with a focus on whole, minimally processed foods that are rich in nutrients to promote good health and wellbeing

 Environmental sustainability

-- utilise stock management systems to control food production and manage ordering to ensure minimal food waste.
-Surplus food should be sold through at cost or redistributed to those that can make use of it where possible
+• utilise stock management systems to control food production and manage ordering to ensure minimal food waste.
+Surplus food should be sold through at cost or redistributed to those who can make use of it where possible